wrench-project/wrench/doc/guide/baremetal.md

 - The name of a host on which to start the service (this is the entry point to the service);
 - A set of compute hosts in a map (`std::map`), where each key is a hostname and each value is a tuple (`std::tuple`) with a number of cores and a RAM capacity.
-- A scratch space size, i.e., the size in bytes of storage local to the Batch service (used to store workflow files, as needed, during job executions)
+- A scratch space size, i.e., the size in bytes of storage local to the BareMetal service (used to store workflow files, as needed, during job executions)
 - Maps (`std::map`) of configurable properties (`wrench::BareMetalComputeServiceProperty`) and configurable message payloads (`wrench::BareMetalComputeServiceMessagePayload`).